 Consider using target cost-per-action bidding based on actions common to existing players if your influx of new gamers is developing into a highly engaged audience.
 This strategy will help find players who are more likely to complete meaningful in-game actions.

-This increased purchase behavior is a great opportunity for game marketers to make sure they’re investing in the right audience with the right message.
+This increased purchase behaviour is a great opportunity for game marketers to make sure they’re investing in the right audience with the right message

 Deeper engagement and longer quests

 Many games are hosting seasonal or special events, such as monthlong tournaments, to re-engage players.
 Though players around the world report high levels of engagement, there is a wide range of sometimes overlapping incentives behind the engagement across key game features.
 For example, the survey found that some players show more interest in subscriptions when they choose to spend on a game.
 Mobile gamers who spend on games in Japan, Korea, Russia, India, and China are more likely to select a subscription due to a desire for more play time and features.
 And mobile gamers in India, China, and the U.S. are most likely to purchase a subscription because they see it as better value for the money than paying upfront.6

 Tracking these global trends can help marketers understand how to provide and promote various in-game purchase options.
 Players in Brazil, for example, are most interested in accessing exclusive content — an insight that can guide regional marketers in need of a re-engagement strategy.
 Regional marketers can use solutions like App campaigns for engagement to create custom messages across Search, YouTube, Google Play, and over 1 million apps to reach players who have installed their game but may have stopped playing.

 For instance, King, the maker of Candy Crush Saga and Candy Crush Soda Saga, was able to re-engage its players using App campaigns for engagement.
 By setting up specific audiences of lapsed users, it achieved a 130% ROI and a 15% better cost per acquisition for players compared with user acquisition campaigns.